Provision Your Module with a YubiKey from Amazon

-Use YubiKey-based provisioning when you mass manufacture a product, where high uptime and low latency internet connections may be unavailable.
-For general information on provisioning, see the Module Life Cycle Overview.
+This guide provides steps for commercial manufacturers to provision an ACK module using a YubiKey Hardware Security Module (HSM) provided from Amazon.
+Use YubiKey-based provisioning when you mass manufacture a product, where high uptime and low latency internet connections might be unavailable.

 - Complete the Module Utility CLI Quick Start guide.